Red Medicine: Legacy and influence

 Dennis Lyxzén of Refused considers Red Medicine to be his favorite Fugazi album and admitted that the band were influenced by it while recording Songs to Fan the Flames of Discontent and The Shape of Punk to Come.
 Mike Sullivan of Russian Circles cited the album, alongside Shellac's At Action Park, as a major influence on his guitar-playing, noting that they "literally changed the way [he] looked at music".
 John Frusciante described the album as a "masterpiece".
 Pelican's Trevor de Brauw included Red Medicine among the 10 albums that influenced his guitar-playing, praising the harmonized guitar-leads on the track "Long Distance Runner," calling them "so sparse but...so emotionally effective.
 Paired with the lyrics, it packed a real wallop."
 Travis Shettel of Piebald listed Red Medicine as one of three albums (the others being Frame & Canvas by Braid and Here's Where the Strings Come In by Superchunk) that had a profound influence on their music-making, even admitting that they "stole more bits and pieces and ideas from these three albums than I would like to admit."

-Both Refused and No Knife covered "Bed for the Scraping".
-During their By the Way Tour, Red Hot Chili Peppers regularly played "Latest Disgrace" as the introduction to "Parallel Universe" and it has appeared on their Live at Slane Castle video.
+Swedish hardcore punk band Refused covered the song "Bed for the Scraping".